income tax

 1. Government Grants: All amounts received as government grants.

-2. Skill Development Grants: Grants specifically earmarked for skill development.
+2. Skill Development Grants: Grants specifically allocated for skill development initiatives.

-3. Capital Gains: Long-term or short-term capital gains from investments in skill development initiatives.
+3. Capital Gains: Both long-term and short-term capital gains arising from investments in skill development projects.

-4. Dividends and Royalties: Income from dividends and royalties related to skill development ventures backed by NSDC.
+4. Dividends and Royalties: Income derived from dividends and royalties associated with NSDC-backed skill development ventures.

 5. Fees from Activities: